-*After October 1st, Save Our Cemeteries will no longer be offering tours of St. Louis Cemetery No. 2.
-However, the combination St. Louis No. 1 and 2 tour will still be available and may increase in frequency*
+*After October 1st, Save Our Cemeteries will no longer be offering tours of St. Louis Cemetery No. 2 as a regular tour.
+It will be offered as a special tour, twice a month, TBA.*

 This special tour is held on the fourth Sunday of each month, and on the second and fourth Monday of each month, at 10:00 am.

 Departs from the cemetery entrance at Conti Street.